Lexiconsz/Discordbots/README.md

 # Discordbots
-Hier de paar discord bot scripts
+here are a few scripts